WTVJ: Dominating Miami news ratings

 The Ralph Renick Report was lengthened from 15 to 30 minutes in 1965.
 By that year, the station had 30 employees in news and bureaus in Fort Lauderdale and Tallahassee.
 That year, the station's News Weekend newscasts debuted a new staff member: interviewer Larry King, who also hosted a late-night talk show known as Nightcap.
-King remained on air at WTVJ until December 1971, after he was charged with grand larceny; the charges were dropped, but WTVJ dismissed him in March 1972.
-WTVJ won the Alfred I. duPont–Columbia University Award for 1972 for two WTVJ documentaries—A Seed of Hope, on drug addiction, and The Swift Justice of Europe, a comparative look at criminal justice in Europe and Florida.
+King remained on air at WTVJ until December 1971, after he was charged with grand larceny; the charges were dropped, but the station dismissed him in March 1972.
+WTVJ won the Alfred I. duPont–Columbia University Award for 1972 for two station-produced documentaries—A Seed of Hope, on drug addiction, and The Swift Justice of Europe, a comparative look at criminal justice in Europe and Florida.
 As WTVJ matured, it became Wometco's principal cash cow, per Louis Wolfson III, Mitchell Wolfson's grandson.

 Skipper Chuck continued through most of the 1970s, though as CBS began to make a stronger push into mornings, WTVJ's choice to air the children's show and not the CBS Morning News became a source of tension with the network.
 CBS chairman William S. Paley, who wintered on Cat Cay in the Bahamas, was known to be displeased that he could not see his own network's morning show.
 At Paley's insistence, WTVJ aired the Morning News for one week, coinciding with the 1968 Republican National Convention held in Miami Beach.
 Later, Paley persuaded WCIX-TV (channel 6), Miami's independent station, to air the program.
 Viewership for Skipper Chuck declined over the latter half of the decade, the show stopped making a profit, and parents became more critical of children's television programming.
 In 1978, the studio audience was changed to one a week.
 In January 1979, Skipper Chuck changed to a weekly show on Saturday mornings, bringing the CBS Morning News to WTVJ.